We were in search of our identity

 Following the final address of our Archbishop Stylianos, His Eminence Metropolitan Maximos read a warm message from His Holiness Patriarch Demetrios.
 This concluded the official opening and dedication of our new College; the dream was over and the reality of it all was just about to begin.
 (Spiros Haralambous, SAGOTC Students Yearbook, 1986)

 Around fourteen young men of different dispositions and backgrounds started out in our first year of seminary in 1986 as the inaugural class of this new theological school in Australia (being an Eastern Orthodox institution and an accredited member of the Sydney College of Divinity SCD it was the first of its kind in the Southern Hemisphere).
 Some of us believed we were going to change the world.
 No more than a few weeks had passed and then there were nine.
 The “Messiah Complex” which afflicts a large number of seminarians did not last long.
 We were enthusiastic but hugely foolhardy in our aspirations.
 Those of us left after that initial loss of numbers were compelled to lower our original enthusiasm and expectations.
-Now it was a far more simpler thing, or so we thought, how are we going to change the already compressing atmosphere of our new place of learning.
+Now it was simpler, or so we thought, how are we going to change the already compressing atmosphere of our new place of learning.
 Surely, we could at least do this—could we not?
 No, not even this.
 It is true I also discovered, what a discerning soul once said about seminaries, that they will (as a rule) “relegate Jesus to the background.”
 Not too many more weeks would pass and then we were down to seven.

 Finally, let it be said that nothing good comes easy: should you be sincere in studying a “faithful theology” be prepared to carry thy cross.
 (M. G. Michael (Ed.), SAGOTC Students Yearbook, 1986)